 In 2014 Alexandria started disciplined practiced of yoga and meditation.
 It was through her experiences that hidden mysterious to how global change could happen.
 She realized that by choosing love she would be able to be an example for others.
 So, she continued her education at New York City's Baruch College - School of Public Affairs to complete a second degree in Public Affairs and Non-Profit Management.
 While attending she worked the program assistant to as Dr. Stan Altman of the Baruch College-Rubin Museum of Art Project, able to represent the entire The City University of New York (CUNY) student body for "The Arts & Higher Education: Building Creative Partnerships and Assessing Program Impacts" conference.

 In 2015, Alexandria became a certified Akashic Field Therapy Practitioner learning vibrational holistic methods and sound healing.
 Today, Alexandria has changed over 130 people's lives with these methods and techniques.

 In 2016, Alexandria became the Music Director for the Lower East Side's Middle Players Theater Company, affiliated with Middle Colligate Church where Alexandria actually performed her first original song at eight years old called "Listen, Don't Speak".
-Today, in 2017 Alexandria is creating Choose Love Music where musicians come together for an improvisational performance experience called "Jam For Love".
+Today, in 2017 Alexandria is the founder of Choose Love Music where musicians come together for an improvisational performance experience called "Jam For Love".
 Lastly, in August 2017, Alexandria released Peacemakers a collection of songwriting that she and Russell Sage Morgan Jr. collaborated on.
 To stay updated with Alexandria's achievements, work progression, and more please sign up for her mailing list.